ababic/django-cogwheels/docs/source/usage/implementing-a-django-model-setting.rst

 ..
 NOTE::
     Users define overrides using *prefixed* setting names.
 The prefix used in the example above is **YOURAPP_** because of the app name and location of the ``conf`` app, but this will differ for your app.
-To learn more, see :ref:`finding-your-apps-namespace-prefix`.
+To learn more, see :ref:`finding-the-namespace-prefix`.

 Retrieving the app setting value